Pax Global Environmental Markets Fund

 The Pax Global Environmental Markets Fund (PGINX) invests in companies around the world that are developing innovative solutions in the areas of energy (renewable energy and energy efficiency), water (water infrastructure and technologies, pollution control), waste (waste management and technologies, environmental support services) and sustainable food and agriculture.
 We believe the leading companies in these markets are fast becoming major drivers of global economic growth.
 Here are some examples:

 Autodesk is a technology company that provides design software to the architecture, engineering and construction industries.
-The company has adopted a cloud-first strategy which, combined with generative design software, enables time, labor and materials savings, allows different engineers to work simultaneously on the same model, removes the need for users to deploy costly on-premises IT hardware, and drives customer growth.
-Autodesk’s software for the construction industry supports the adoption of Building Information Modeling (BIM) and uses 3D modeling to more efficiently plan, design and construct intelligent buildings and infrastructure, reducing resource waste and eliminating time overruns.
-While there is exposure to the more cyclical construction market, Autodesk benefits from secular growth in IT spending within the least digitized sector of the economy and from several governments starting to mandate the use of BIM in public projects.
-The company has leading market positions across end-markets, very low customer attrition, and is well positioned to benefit from industry digitization and the increasing use of cloud computing and simulation.
+The company has adopted a cloud-first strategy, which, combined with generative design software, enables time, labor and materials savings, allows different engineers to work simultaneously on the same model, removes the need for users to deploy costly on-premises IT hardware, and drives customer growth.
+Autodesk’s software for the construction industry supports the adoption of building information modeling (BIM) and uses 3D modeling to more efficiently plan, design and construct intelligent buildings and infrastructure, reducing resource waste and eliminating time overruns.
+While there is exposure to the more cyclical construction market, Autodesk benefits from secular growth in IT spending within the least digitized sector of the economy and from several governments starting to mandate the use of BIM for public projects.
+The company has leading market positions across end-markets, very low customer attrition, and is well-positioned to benefit from industry digitization and the increasing use of cloud computing and simulation.
 With almost all of its customers now on subscription contracts, recurring revenues predominate and are expected to drive margin improvements going forward.

 Georg Fischer AG